Commemorating 80 years in the Pacific

 This week in Pacific history

-June 22th, 1945 – World War II: The Battle of Okinawa ends with a US victory.
+October 26th, 1944 – World War II: The Battle of Leyte Gulf concludes with an American victory.